 it is good to talk over the phone.

-when meeting with an a&r, ask what their favorite song of yours is. if they can't provide a title, they don't give a fuck about you.
+when meeting with an a&r, ask what their favorite song of yours is. if they can't MENTION a SINGLE ONE, they don't CARE about you.

 stay independent for as long as you can.

 interact with your fans. instagram live is a beautiful thing.

 teach yourself how to navigate photoshop or premiere pro.